Khelte Khelte Shikhi: A Proposed HCI Framework for Gamified Interactive Learning with Minecraft in Bangladeshi Education Systems: Introduction

-Education is changing fast, and not just in wealthy countries.
-Students everywhere need creativity, collaboration, and problem-solving skills, not just memorized facts \cite{qian2016}.
-But here's the catch: in developing nations, schools are trying to prepare students for the future while dealing with overcrowded classrooms, outdated teaching methods, and infrastructure that barely works.
-Game-based learning offers a way forward by making learning active and engaging \cite{connolly2012}.
-Minecraft stands out here because it's not just popular with over 140 million players worldwide; it genuinely helps students learn through creative building and problem-solving \cite{nebel2016}.
+Education is evolving rapidly worldwide.
+In today’s dynamic environment, students must develop creativity, collaboration, and problem-solving skills, not just memorize facts.\cite{roshid_2024}.
+In many developing countries, schools strive to prepare young minds for an unpredictable future despite overcrowded classrooms, outdated teaching methods, and fragile infrastructure.
+Game-based learning offers a promising alternative that enables active engagement, collaboration, and deeper understanding in place of passive memorization \cite{slattery2025_gamebased, alkhyat2023_gbl_effectiveness}.
+Minecraft stands out not only because millions play it worldwide, but also because recent empirical studies show it can support learning by improving spatial reasoning, engagement, and creative problem-solving in classroom settings \cite{slattery2024_minecraft_study}.